 - ½ tsp Salt

-- Marinate the cleaned fish pieces with the ingredients in the marination list mentioned above and set them aside for 15 minutes
+- Marinate the cleaned fish with the listed ingredients and let it rest for 15 minutes to infuse the flavors.

 To Prepare Fish Curry